spdk/spdk.github.io/community.md

 For real-time discussions, join us on [Slack](https://join.slack.com/t/spdk-team/shared_invite/enQtNzg2NTgxNTgzNzEyLWQ2Y2NmOGFkN2FlYjczMWY1ZDZiMzFjZTI4ZGIyZDc0YTA3ZjE5YWQ3MGVjYzI1MTg0OGYzMjFhZDczZDYwZmY).

-<a id="trello"></a>
+<a id="enhancements"></a>
-# Trello Board
+# Enhancement Requests

-Find something to work on the backlog in your area of interest, or start/participate in a design discussion on any of the [SPDK Trello Boards](../trello/).
+Find something to work on the backlog in your area of interest, or start/participate in a design discussion on any of the [enhancement requests](https://github.com/spdk/spdk/issues?q=is:issue+is:open+label:enhancement).

 <a id="mailing_list"></a>
 # Mailing List